OpenSourceDefinition/sos/index.md

 # **Declaration**

-## *We, the undersigned, declare that Open Source is defined solely by the Open Source Definition (OSD) version 1.9.*
+## *We declare that Open Source is defined solely by the Open Source Definition (OSD) version 1.9.*

-## *Any amendments or new definitions shall only be recognized via clear community consensus with an open and transparent process to be determined.*
+## *Any amendments or new definitions shall only be recognized with clear community consensus via an open and transparent process.*

 ---
 <br>